Reliable soil analysis

 Depending on your needs, we can create a package tailored to you and offer an individual service.

 Any growing organism needs nutrition for growth and development.
-In the case of a plant, the nutrient area is the soil.
-The more fertile the soil and full of micro- and macronutrients needed by the plant, the stronger the culture it nourishes.
-Soil analysis is the most effective method for determining this level of fertility, because this process helps us to detect any type of problem in time and, if it exists, to quickly take appropriate measures.
+In the case of a plant, the nutrient medium is the soil.
+The more fertile the soil is and the more it is filled with the micro and macro elements necessary for the plant, the stronger the culture it nourishes.
+The most effective method for determining this level of fertility is to conduct a soil analysis, because this process helps us to detect any problems in a timely manner and, if they exist, to quickly take appropriate measures.

-There is only one way to maintain soil fertility – gradual monitoring of soil and culture.
-The goal of any agronomist and farmer is to get a bountiful harvest, not once, but many times over the coming years.
-Achieving this goal is unthinkable without healthy soil, therefore we need constant control of both the constituent elements of the soil and the nutrients needed by the plant in it, in order to be able to assess the deficiency in time and correct it if necessary.
+There is only one way to maintain soil fertility – gradual monitoring of the soil and culture.
+The goal of any agronomist and farmer is to get a bountiful harvest, not just once, but many times over the next few years.
+Achieving this goal is impossible without healthy soil, therefore we need constant control of both the elements that make up the soil and the nutrients needed by the plant in it, so that if necessary, we can assess the deficit in a timely manner and correct it.

 At such a stage, we resort to such diagnostic methods as: